 Access your host control panel

 Your site is composed of a domain and a hosting provider, and sometimes these could be provided by different companies.
-Look up who your hosting provider is (you can check one of the emails confirming your website for example, or your password manager if you’re using one) and access to their control panel.
-From there, you should be able to control the status of the website, and see if there’s any problem.
+Look up who your hosting provider is (you can check one of the emails confirming your website, for example, or your password manager if you’re using one) and access their control panel.
+From there, you should be able to control the status of the website and see if there’s any problem.

 Contact your host support